jackdbd/cloud-tasks-devfest-milano-2023-slides/pages/vs-cloud-scheduler.md

 ## Trigger

-A Cloud Tasks **task** runs immediately or according to its configured `scheduleTime`.
+A Cloud Tasks **task** runs immediately or according to its configured <code class="inline-code">scheduleTime</code>.
+You can schedule a task up to 30 days into the future.

 ## Rates

-A task can run up to the `maxDispatches` value of the queue it is dispatched from.
+A task can run up to the <code class="inline-code">maxDispatches</code> value of the queue it is dispatched from.
 The maximum value is 500 (see the queue's [rate limits config](https://cloud.google.com/tasks/docs/reference/rest/v2beta3/projects.locations.queues#RateLimits)).

 ## Retries